-Earth Water Sky is Science Gallery Venice’s 3-year residency programme for artists interested in the environment and the latest in cutting edge environmental knowledge.
-Every year there will be an open call for artists from any art form – digital arts, painting, sculpture, dance, performance, music, multimedia, video, film, photography, writing, drawing – to apply for a 2 month fully funded residency in Venice.
-The winning artist/s will work with leading scientists from Ca’ Foscari University and the Veneto region.
+Earth Water Sky is Science Gallery Venice’s 3 year residency programme for artists interested in the environment and the latest in cutting-edge environmental science and thinking.
+Every year there is an open call for artists from any art form – digital arts, painting, sculpture, dance, performance, music, multimedia, video, film, photography, writing, drawing – to apply for a 2 month fully funded residency in Venice.
+The winning artist/s will work with leading scientists from Ca Foscari University and the Veneto region.

 WHAT MAKES A STRONG OPEN CALL PROPOSAL?

 What makes a good Science Gallery Venice open call proposal for the residency programme?
-We are especially looking for artists who propose an imaginative new project connected with the Ice Memory and that also matches Science Gallery Venice’s three core aims: to Connect, Participate, and Surprise.
+We are especially looking for artists who propose an imaginative new project connected with exploring Wind and that also matches Science Gallery Venice’s three core aims: to Connect, Participate, and Surprise.

 Some tips for strong proposals:

 - We love artistic works that invite visitors to participate, create and discuss.

 - Great projects bring together art and science, in a creative way.
 We avoid science that is evaluating art or art that didactically illustrates science.

 - Appeal to our core audience of 15-25 year olds is a factor in curatorial decisions

 - Defying categories is good.
 For example, perhaps your piece is “a kind of a hybrid sculpture, event, installation-puzzle, with a crowdsourced edible citizen-science archive, plus a performance component that will portray a speculative future organism… .”
 We like stuff like this.

 - However, a true connection to the Wind project is a must.
 We encourage you to take a moment to consider whether your ideas and interests fit before committing your valuable time and energy to the application.